reactiveui/website/input/contribute/maintainers/creating-a-new-release/workflow.md

 ![](/contribute/maintainers/merge-commit.png)

-Merging this pull-request into `master` will kick off a new build on AppVeyor but the build pipeline is configured not to publish packages to NuGet.org unless the release has been tagged.
+Merging this pull-request into `main` will kick off a new build on AppVeyor but the build pipeline is configured not to publish packages to NuGet.org unless the release has been tagged.

 ![](/contribute/maintainers/commits-to-master-do-not-automatically-publish-to-nuget.png)